 Magic Mountain Lodge

-Perfection in materiality is what comes to mind while looking at the Lake House at Stone Creek Camp in Montana.
+Perfection in materiality is what comes to mind while looking at the Lake House at Stone Creek Camp in Montana by Andersson Wise Architects.
 Wrapped in a cordwood façade and topped with a grass roof the resort is made from the raw materials of where it lays in style.
-The guest house favors sweeping views of Flathead Lake from a sleeping porch.
-The space is really about emersion of design which brings the outdoors in-- and the indoors out.
+The guesthouse favors sweeping views of Flathead Lake from a sleeping porch.
+The space is really about emersion of design which brings the outdoors in– and the indoors out.

 For some, green lodging is really about communing in the heart of nature.
-If your pining for roughing it in the Swedish wilderness then Kolarbyn will scratch that itch.
+If you want to rough it in the Swedish wilderness, then Kolarbyn will scratch that itch.
 The simple, powerless A-frame huts are shrouded in ferns, grass and strawberries.
 A small stove at the end keeps it cozy, but you’ll have to brave the inclement weather while heading to the outhouse.
-It’s not all about cleansing your mind as a jump in the sauna will cleanse your body.
+It’s not all about cleansing your mind as a jump in the saunawill cleanse your body.

 Under this waving vegetated roof is a LEED Gold Hoteland Spa whosegreen vocabulary is verbose.
 Using native plants to cover 60% of the urban site previously a gas station is now an environmental enhancement for the town of Hereldsburg California.
 Water is a main theme for the hotel where solar thermal panels heat the domestic H2O and the pool.
 Water reduction technologies are used for every service including a landscape system that is 2/3 more efficient than typical hotels.
-The interior is clad in low impact materials and all the amenities a well versed eco-tourist would expect.
+The interior is clad in low impact materials and all the amenities the well a versed eco-tourist would expect.

-Two Seasons Hotel Built in the center of Stavanger, Norway, atop an existing parking lot the sleek Two Seasons Hotel by JDS Architects adds a subtitle ribbon of green to the city.
+Built in the center of Stavanger, Norway, atop an existing parking lot is the sleek Two Seasons Hotel by JDS Architects.
 The design looks like a classic building block with a central court for light and air which someone put in a pan to melt and glazed with grass.
 An observation desk on top lets guest take a peek at the roof.
-The vegetation also helps keep the building cooland reduces the rain storm runoff-- a huge benefit for the city.
+The vegetation also helps keep the building cooland reduces the rain storm runoff– a huge benefit for the city.
 Inside guests will find a thoroughly contemporary stay with retail and restaurants set next to the adjacent patio.